fugu-chop/launch_school/rb139_assessment/questions_to_address.md

 # Joe says hello!
 # => nil
 ```
 In our example above, we define a method `some_method` on `line 1-3` accepting a `str` parameter.
-On execution of `some_method`, it will `yield` to a block, passing the object assigned to the method parameter `str` to the block.
+On execution of `some_method`, it will execute the block passed as an argument to the method, passing the object assigned to the method parameter `str` to the block.

 On `line 5`, we instantiate a `Proc` object and assign it to the local variable `a_proc`, which when executed, will expect an object passed to a block parameter `input` and use this object as part of outputting a string, returning `nil`.

-On `line 7`, we invoke `some_method`, passing in the string object `'Joe'` as an argument, as well as the `Proc` object referenced by the `a_proc` local variable, despite us not explicitly allowing `some_method` to take more than a single argument.
+On `line 7`, we invoke `some_method`, passing in the string object `'Joe'` as an argument, as well as the `Proc` object referenced by the `a_proc` local variable, despite us not explicitly defining `some_method` to take more than a single argument.
 What happens on execution is that by prepending the `&` symbol to the `Proc` object passed as an argument, Ruby converts this `Proc` object to a block.
 There's no `ArgumentError`, since all methods implicitly accept a block.
-As such, the `some_method` is able to `yield` to the newly converted block, and the string `"Joe says hello!"` is output, and `nil` is returned by the `puts` method call.
+As such, the `some_method` is able to execute the newly converted block, and the string `"Joe says hello!"` is output, and `nil` is returned by the `puts` method call.

 ### What is regression testing?
 Regression testing is the process of ensuring that once new code is added to a program/changed, no bugs are introduced as a result of this change/addition, by checking that existing functionality still works as expected through a test suite.